External Resources

 CADDAC’s chart of possible accommodations in post-secondary school

-CADDA’s ADHD in the workplace info document (helpful for employers)
+CADDAC’s ADHD in the workplace info document (helpful for employers)

 NAMI’s Working with ADHD: A guide for managers (American)